pritom169/KTR-UniBam/Lecture-2/exam-questions.md

 previous statues, if one state in between fails.

 8. Tell me the difference in Persistent and Non-Persistent HTTP.
-This question is also the answer between Persistent TCP and non-persistent TCP.
+This question is also the answer between HTTP/1.1 and HTTP/1.0.

 - **Persistent TCP (HTTP/1.1)**:
     - **Connection**: The TCP connection remains open after sending a response,